 Rachel speaks English and Spanish and enjoys modern dance, running, swimming, and lifting weights.
 As an adult she was always active but has a better appreciation after children of the mental and physical barriers and benefits to working out.
 She is delighted to be part of the TSNW team to learn from members and support their connection and health.

-Lisa Black is a 10-year cancer survivor.
+Lisa Black is a 12-year cancer survivor.
 She retired from Intel in 2016 after 17 years working as an engineering manager, program manager and senior operations manager.
 Prior to that she worked for various software companies delivering commercial software.
 Lisa has a BA in Anthropology from Wellesley College and a Masters degree from Seattle University in Software Engineering.
 Since retiring, Lisa has immersed herself in the non profit world, currently serving on two boards that connect to her passions.
 She considers it a privilege to be able to work for her favorite causes.
-Lisa joined TSNW as a member in 2010, has served as a volunteer for the Fall Gala for several years, Dragon Boat Captain for two years and is now delighted to be able to continue to support TSNW as President.
+Lisa joined TSNW as a member in 2010, served as President from 2019 to 2022, has served as a volunteer for the Fall Gala for several years, Dragon Boat Captain for two years and is now delighted to be able to continue to support TSNW as Vice President.
 She believes that joining TSNW is the silver lining in the dark cloud of cancer.
-She is also on the board for Seattle Club SAKE Dragon Boat Club as treasurer, as a result of her involvement in the Survivor SAKE Dragon Boat Team.
-She has no children and currently resides in Maple Valley with her life partner Bob Sterzinger and their two cats.
+She has no children and currently resides in Maple Valley with her husband Bob Sterzinger and their two cats.